Kitware/ParaView/Utilities/Doxygen/pages/ParaViewCatalystProtocol.md

 * catalyst/scripts: (optional) if present must either be a 'list' or 'object' node with child nodes that provides paths to the Python scripts to load for in situ analysis.

+In MPI-enabled builds, ParaView is by default initialized to use `MPI_COMM_WORLD` as the global communicator.
+A specific MPI communicator can be provided as
+follows:

+* catalyst/mpi\_comm: (optional) if present, must be an integer representing the Fortran handle for the MPI communicator to use.
+The Fortran handle can be obtained from `MPI_Comm` using `MPI_Comm_c2f()`.

 ### protocol: 'execute'